akheron/typera/README.md

 #### `route`

-A route is matches a request method and path, and defines a function that serves a response for that path.
+A route matches a request based on HTTP method and path, and defines a function that serves a response for the matched request.

 ##### `route.get(...): Route<Response>`
 ##### `route.post(...): Route<Response>`